PlatONnetwork/docs/docs/Python-SDK.md

   parameter:

 - `dataToSign`: String-The data to be signed.
-For the string, it will first use the utils.utf8ToHex() method to convert it to hexadecimal
+For the string, it will first use the utils.utf8ToHex() method to convert it to hexadecimal.
 - `address`: String|Number-The account address used for signing.
 Or the address or its serial number in the local wallet platon.accounts.wallet

   return value: